-Significant changes in international trade took place in recent decades as the economy became increasingly globalized.
-Although it is difficult to clearly separate the specific phases of globalization, three can be suggested:
+Significant changes in international trade took place in recent decades as economic activities became increasingly globalized.
+Although it is difficult to separate the specific phases of globalization clearly, three can be suggested:

-- Mobility of factors of production.
-Through the 1970s a new trade regime came into play, which incited higher mobility of the factors of production, particularly through foreign direct investments and the diffusion of containerization.
+- Mobile factors of production.
+Through the 1970s a new trade regime came into play, which incited higher mobility of the factors of production, particularly through foreign direct investments and containerization.
 Much of the international trade framework was liberalized with lower duties and simpler custom procedures.
 The outcome was a significant increase in the level of economic efficiency as lower labor (input) costs and economies of scale were achieved.
-In several sectors a concentration of production took place.
-Cheaper and more efficient containerized transportation supported such a process to locations that previously were mainly outside global economic trends, namely China.
+Through comparative advantages, a concentration of production took place in areas able to offer lower input costs.
+Cheaper and more efficient containerized transportation supported such a process to locations that previously were mainly outside the global trade network, namely China.
 This process has long been advocated by economic and trade theory (e.g. Adam Smith and Ricardo) but never took place at a notable scale.
 Still, some level of economic integration existed before the 1970s, such as in North America (USA – Canada) and Western Europe (early stages of the EU).